APVMA’s $25.6m move to Armidale signed off

 The move has, however, won the support of horticulturalist and television personality Don Burke, of Burke’s Backyard fame, who played a role in the original APVMA’s establishment more than 20 years ago.

-He said the move to Armidale was “the best thing the APVMA has ever done”.
+He said moving to Armidale was “the best thing the APVMA has ever done”.

 “It puts you in the absolute centre of country activities which will keep a balanced focus of the APVMA,” Mr Burke said.